 - we do not discuss private or sensitive information over social media so may ask to take the conversation offline

 - where we are uncertain about a particular issue, we may link in other third parties who may provide you with more information e.g. the Police and other blue-light services, health partners or other councils

 - if you are tweeting us to report an issue, please check www.southend.gov.uk/reportit first which has a variety of online forms where people can report issues

 - if you do not wish to do this, please be specific about the issue, where it is, and provide as many details as possible.
 A photo of a piece of litter on the pavement with no location details does not help us to help you

 - clear questions about our services and policies

 - reports about our services

 We may not respond to:

-A number of our individual services also have social media accounts - a list of these can be found on our Social Media page.
+A number of our services also have social media accounts.
+A list of these can be found on our Social Media page.